juju/docs/src/en/developer-actions.md

 }
 ```

-which is valid JSON-Schema.

-### Simple YAML transform example

-For example, a simple schema such as:
+For example, a simple YAML file such as:

 ```yaml
 # actions.yaml